Paula Mahoney

 Children of incarcerated parents are often unseen and unheard, frequently described as the "hidden victims" of the justice system.

-Behind the Sentence is a poignant large-scale artwork by artist and Urban Campfire curator Dr. Paula Mahoney.
+Behind the Sentence was a poignant large-scale artwork by artist and Urban Campfire curator Dr. Paula Mahoney.
 Presented at Collingwood Yards as part of Law Week Victoria, this installation gives voice to young people with incarcerated parents, sharing their reflections and experiences in an evocative visual display.

 Inspired by the Monash University report "Living with a parent in prison: Learning from young people", this work aims to amplify their voices, challenge preconceptions and invite discussion around the role of communities advocating for stronger support systems for these young people.